Healthier Snickerdoodle Cookies

 • We have lightened up the classic holiday cookie.

-• They are lightened up while being just as delicious as classic snickerdoodles!
+• They are a healthier option while being just as delicious as classic snickerdoodles!

 What Are Snickerdoodles?